-Siberian State University of Geosystems and Technologies (SSUGT) is a scientific and educational center training specialists in geosciences, optical technologies, economics, information systems, geomonitoring, and sustainable development of territories.
+The Siberian State University of Geosystems and Technologies (SSUGT) is a scientific and educational center that trains specialists in geosciences, optical technologies, economics, information systems, geomonitoring, and the sustainable development of territories.

 Laser scanning is a popular method in modern geodesy used to obtain information about an area such as a canyon, road, building, etc.